pallets/itsdangerous/docs/index.rst

 still not critical if you disclose it because without the secret key it does not help an attacker.

-Let's assume that you have to links you want to sign.
+Let's assume that you have two links you want to sign.
 You have the activation link on your system which can activate a user account and then you have an upgrade link that can upgrade a user's account to a paid account which you send out via email.
 If in both cases all you sign is